gloobsters/gloobie/docs/renderer-manifest.md

 ## Location, format, and naming

-The Renderer Manifest File MUST reside in the Renderers subdirectory of the Installation Directory.
+The Renderer Manifest File MUST reside in the "Renderers" subdirectory of the Installation Directory with an extension of `.renderer.json`.
-As an example, Gloobie's manifest is stored as "Renderers/Gloobie.Renderer.json".
+As an example, Gloobie's manifest is stored as "Renderers/Gloobie.renderer.json".

 This file and the contents within MUST be encoded as either UTF-8 or WTF-8, with no Byte Order Mark (BOM).